One Day. One Voice. One Purpose.

 Georgia Foster & Adoption Support

 fortifyga.org is a faith based non-profit ministry created to support foster children, foster families, child welfare services and biological families.
 Fortify has a resource building located at the Kiwanis fairgrounds in Griffin.
 The resource center was created to collect and disperse donations for state, private or kinship caregivers.
-The FRC is open on the second Saturday of each month with the exception of October.
+The FRC is open on the second Saturday of each month.

 Every Christmas, Clark Howard and News/Talk WSB join with the Georgia Department of Family and Children's Services to provide gifts for the foster kids all across Georgia.
 Whether you give in person or donate online, your generosity shows them that someone really cares, a gift that truly lasts a lifetime.